Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 The Dispute

-In January 2023, Michael Jensen entered a contract to sell his family home at 1123 Oakwood Lane to Crestview Properties for $475,000, intending the developer to build duplexes on the lot.
+In January 2023, the claimant entered a contract to sell his family home at 1123 Oakwood Lane to Crestview Properties for $475,000, intending the developer to build duplexes on the lot.
 The contract included a clause requiring the seller to disclose any structural defects within the house and a 45-day inspection period.
 During this time, the Jensens discovered piping issues tied to an aging water line that had caused minor but persistent water damage.

 Michael disclosed these issues to Crestview in February, but the developer insisted the damage was minimal and proceeded toward closing in March.
 Three weeks later, Crestview halted the purchase process, alleging that the water damage was more severe than disclosed, demanding a price reduction of $75,000 or contract rescission.